blabosoft/blabosoft_web/docs/_drafts/queue-sql-server.md

 );
 ```

-When I published the blog post about the Postgres version of the queue implementation, more people asked why I didn't use the system time of the database for the creation time.
+When I published the blog post about the Postgres version of the queue implementation, some people asked why I didn't use the system time of the database for the creation time.
 The answer is I simply prefer adding the time values from the processing code because in this case I have bigger control.
 For example: I have a scheduled background job which pops elements from the queue, I query the current timestamp only at the beginning of the processing and use the same value for each pop operation.
 In this case the timestamp serves as a correlation id as well.

 ## Pop Operation using Atomic 'Test and Set'

-The pop operation means inidicating on an item the the processing of it has been started in our case.
+In our case, the pop operation means inidicating the processing of an item has been started.
 After a successful processing we will remove the item from the table.

 To pop an item from the queue we should query the first available item and flagging it that processing has been started.
 The operation should be atomic to ensure consistency.